openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 #### MPFAudioJob
 Extends [`MPFJob`](#mpfjob)

-Class containing data used for detection of objects in video files.
+Class containing data used for detection of objects in audio files.

 * Constructor(s):
 ```java